leliamesteban/aptop/README.markdown

 Ansible configuration for HTPC

-Not yet ready for testing // In feature lock-down Roles 1-5 will be the base, anything else is extra
+Not yet ready for testing // In feature lock-down

+Roles 1-5 more or less are for making a machine usable.
+Rest are for features

 See the wiki for more